jschneider98/uiwatcher-docs/README.md

     pageId: "login"
 }

-// "viewer" is the UiViewer instance varrable (must be passed as a param to the constructor) viewer = new UiViewer(params);
+// "viewer" is the UiViewer instance varriable (must be passed as a param to the constructor) viewer = new UiViewer(params);
 ```

 #### UiViewer.setPageId(pageId)
-Sets the pageId.
+Sets the **pageId**.
 This is useful for Single Page Apps or if you want to customize how you view specific pages.

 ```
 viewer.setPageId('login');